Differentiable Graph Module (DGM) for Graph Convolutional Networks: Introduction

-We note that most graph neural networks assume that the underlying graph is {\em given} and {\em fixed} and the graph convolution-like operations typically amount to modifying the node-wise features.
-Architectures like message passing neural networks \cite{gilmer2017neural} or primal-dual convolutions \cite{monti2018dual} allow also to update the edge features, but the graph {\em topology} is always kept the same.
+A notable drawback of most GNN architectures is the assumption that the underlying graph is {\em given} and {\em fixed}.
+Given this graph, convolution-like operations typically amount to modifying the node-wise features.
+Architectures like message passing neural networks \cite{gilmer2017neural} or primal-dual convolutions \cite{monti2018dual} also allow to update the edge features, but the graph {\em topology} is always kept the same.
 This often happens to be a limiting assumption.
-In many problems the data can be assumed to have some underlying graph structure, however, the graph itself might not be explicitly given \cite{liu2012robust}.
-This is the case, for example, in medical and healthcare applications, where the graph may be noisy, partially- or even completely unknown, and one is thus interested in inferring it from the data.
-This is especially important in inductive settings where some nodes might be present in the graph at test but not training.
-Furthermore, sometimes the graph may be even more important than the downstream task as it conveys some interpretability of the model.
-Several geometric models allowing to learn the graph have recently been studied. \cite{kipf2018neural} proposed a variational autoencoder, in which the latent code represents the interaction graph underlying a physical system, and the reconstruction is based on graph neural networks.
-Wang et al. (\citeyear{wang2019dynamic}) proposed dynamic graph CNNs for the analysis of point clouds, where a kNN graph is constructed on the fly in the feature space of the neural network.
-Zhan et al. (\citeyear{zhan2018adaptive}) proposed constructing multiple Laplacians and learn to weight them during optimization.
-Similarly, Li et al. (\citeyear{li2018adaptive}) proposed a spectral graph convolutional method, in which residual Laplacian computed on the feature output from each layer and the input Laplacian is updated after each layer.
-Both the method learn the graph through Laplacians but still needs an initial graph.
-Huang et al. (\citeyear{huang2018adaptive}) proposed another version of spectral filters that parametrize the Laplacian instead of the coefficient of the filter.
+In many problems, the data can be assumed to have some underlying graph structure, however, the graph itself might not be explicitly given \cite{liu2012robust}, a setting we refer to as {\em latent graph}.
+In medical and healthcare applications, for example in patient population models, the graph between patients may be noisy or partially and even completely unknown, and one is thus interested in inferring it from the data.
+Such latent graphs can capture the actual topology of structured data, aiding towards efficient processing and analysis while simultaneously learning the relationship between the behavioral influence among the nodes.
+In fact, sometimes the graph may be even more important than the downstream task, as it conveys some interpretability of the model and may provide a means for knowledge discovery, e.g. in form of patient relations in a population model.
+Being able to learn a latent graph is especially important in case of inductive settings, where some nodes might be present in the graph at testing but not training time.

-In this paper, we propose a generalized technique for learning the graph based on the output features of each layer and optimize these graphs along with the network parameters during the training.
-The main obstacle for including the graph construction as a part of the deep learning pipeline that, being a discrete structure, it is non-differentiable.
-Inspired by \cite{plotz2018neural}, we propose a technique that enables the backpropagation through the graph.
-The main idea is to use the continuous deterministic relaxation of neighborhood selection rules such as kNN, thus allowing differentiating the output w.r.t. the edges of the graph.
-In order to avoid the use of a pre-fixed graph, we leverage kNN graph on the input feature representation of each node, separately for each layer \cite{wang2019dynamic}.